-Today the Australian Academy of Technology and Engineering is launching its new IMNIS alumni program: IMNIS Catalyst.
+In 2021 the Australian Academy of Technology and Engineering launched its first IMNIS alumni program: IMNIS Catalyst.

 The IMNIS Catalyst program is powered by MTPConnect as part of the REDI initiative.

 Greg completed his PhD at the University of Melbourne in 2017 in computational biology and biomedical engineering.
 That year, he also completed an Australian Mathematical Sciences Institute internship at CSL where he developed a mathematical model of protein trafficking in cells.

 He is currently employed as a Senior Scientist leading a small team in the R&D department at CSL, located in the Bio21 Institute.
 His main responsibility is to develop high-throughput analysis software to quantify images of cells and tissues, using image processing techniques such as machine learning and AI.
 In his time at CSL, he is proud of both the technical achievements and the connections that he has made locally with academic colleagues in the Parkville biomedical precinct, as well as those abroad at other global CSL sites in Europe and the US.

 Edith completed her PhD in December 2019 with the University of Melbourne and Murdoch Children’s Research Institute (MCRI).
 Her PhD focused on understanding sleep, fatigue, depression, and quality of life outcomes in young adults who sustained traumatic brain injury (TBI) in childhood.

 Edith is currently a post-doctoral researcher with Deakin University (School of Psychology), and an honorary research fellow with Aston University (Birmingham, UK) and the Murdoch Children’s Research Institute.
 Her post-doctoral work is relatively broad in focus, and involves studies examining rehabilitation models of care used in children and youth with traumatic injuries, and studies examining sleep and neuropsychological outcomes in children with acquired and congenital neurological conditions.